South Asia Regional Brief

 The Bank’s new Country Partnership Strategy for India (2013-17) aims to help India achieve its long-term vision of faster, more inclusive growth.
 As the first country strategy to set specific goals for reducing poverty and increasing prosperity for the poorest people, it significantly shifts support toward low-income and special-category states, where many of India’s poor and disadvantaged live.

-Building human capital by ensuring that the people of South Asia have access to education, health care, and social safety nets is key to this pillar of the strategy.
+Building human capital by ensuring that the people of South Asia have access to education, health care, and social safety nets is key for development in the region.
 A large share of the portfolio is results focused, linking financial support directly to the achievement of core milestones that improves service delivery.
 Education projects focus on raising school enrollment rates and ensuring the quality and equity of the training and education system.
 Health projects seek to increase the use of skilled birth attendants and ensure that pregnant, adolescent girls, and under age 5 receive basic nutrition services.
-Given the alarming levels of infant and child malnutrition, the Bank emphasizes policy dialogue, diagnostic studies, and start-up financing support in this area..
+Given the alarming levels of infant and child malnutrition, the Bank emphasizes policy dialogue, diagnostic studies, and start-up financing support in this area.

 Strengthening Governance and Accountability

-The Bank is working in South Asia to ensure greater accountability and transparency of governments, by building capacity of legislative bodies and supreme audit institutions in their budget oversight roles.
+The Bank is working in South Asia to improve governance at all levels for a more productive growth, by building capacity of legislative bodies and supreme audit institutions in their budget oversight roles.
 It is also helping to implement e-procurement systems, better delivery of public services, and craft right-to-information regulations.

 Enhancing Regional Cooperation

 Regional cooperation and integration are key strategic priorities for South Asia, as limited intraregional trade, poor air, road and rail connectivity, and scant trade in energy impede growth in the region.
-The strategy for regional cooperation rests on five main pillars:
+The strategy for regional cooperation:

 Achieving Results in South Asia